- UCAS Code: ML11

 - reflective diaries

 The majority of classes are assessed by a final exam.
 This mark is supplemented by one or more forms of individual and/or group coursework.
-In some cases, students can earn an exemption from the exam by achieving a specified coursework mark.
+In some cases, you can earn an exemption from the exam by achieving a specified coursework mark.
 Exams are normally held at the end of the semester in which the class is taught.

-Students normally have one opportunity to be re-assessed for a failed class.
+You normally have one opportunity to be re-assessed for a failed class.